kenyafernandes/kenyafernandes.github.io/_pages/nativebees.md

 <!-- INSTRUCTIONS -->
 <section class="nb-instructions nb-reveal">
   <div class="nb-section-header">
-    <p class="nb-section-eyebrow">Field Guide</p>
+    <p class="nb-section-eyebrow">Field guide</p>
     <h2 class="nb-section-title">How to use your workshop kit</h2>
-    <p class="nb-instructions-sub">A practical guide to getting the best results from your bee hotel and seed bombs.</p>
+    <p class="nb-instructions-sub">Simple steps to get the best out of your bee hotel and seed bombs.</p>
   </div>
   <div class="nb-instructions-grid">

     <div>
       <div class="nb-inst-header">
         <p class="nb-inst-label">Bee Hotel</p>
-        <h3>Installing your hotel</h3>
+        <h3>Setting up your hotel</h3>
       </div>
       <div class="nb-step">
         <span class="nb-step-num">1</span>
         <div class="nb-step-body">
           <strong>Choose a sheltered, dry spot under cover</strong>
-          <p>A verandah or under a tree branch works well — anything that shields the hotel from rain and harsh weather.</p>
+          <p>Find a location like a verandah or under a tree branch that protects the hotel from rain and harsh weather.</p>
         </div>
       </div>
       <div class="nb-step">
         <span class="nb-step-num">2</span>
         <div class="nb-step-body">
           <strong>Position 1–2 metres above ground, facing east or north-east</strong>
-          <p>This height protects from ground predators; the eastern orientation provides warming morning sun.</p>
+          <p>This height keeps the hotel safe from ground predators and the eastern orientation provides gentle morning sun.</p>
         </div>
       </div>
       <div class="nb-step">
         <span class="nb-step-num">3</span>
         <div class="nb-step-body">
-          <strong>Secure tightly — no wobbling</strong>
+          <strong>Make sure the hotel is secured tightly</strong>
-          <p>The structure shouldn't swing in the wind, as movement disturbs nesting bees.</p>
+          <p>The structure shouldn't wobble or swing in the wind, as this can disturb nesting bees.</p>
         </div>
       </div>
       <div class="nb-step">
         <span class="nb-step-num">4</span>
         <div class="nb-step-body">
-          <strong>Leave it undisturbed</strong>
+          <strong>Do not attempt to open, shake, or disassemble the hotel</strong>
-          <p>Don't open, shake, or disassemble the hotel once installed.
-Let the bees nest peacefully through their full life cycle.</p>
+          <p>Once installed, leave it undisturbed so the bees can nest peacefully and complete their life cycle.</p>
         </div>
       </div>
     </div>